b-ritter/frontend-nanodegree-mobile-portfolio/README.md

   * Restore default vertical position and size styles
   * Declare the `elem` variable outside the loop
   * Add 'px' to the left position style to preserve position in `translateX` calculation

+# Other Changes

+* I modified the gulpfile a bit to autoprefix the css in the pizza file.
+* I removed the '/' before the optimized thumbnail pizza image so that it now has a relative path.